nara3m/shanti/docs/index.md

 The default range of filter bars come from the original Proteomics data, therefore fixed before HTML file was created.

-[!WARNING]
-Only one filter can be adjusted at a time.
+⚠️ Only one filter can be adjusted at a time.
 To adjust both x and y axis at the same time, use Volcano Plot [buttons](https://www.tutorialspoint.com/bokeh/bokeh_plot_tools.htm)

 Adjusting filter bars will automatically change data points in Volcano Plot but will **NOT** automatically re-adjust existing histograms or tables.